There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 While we can’t completely disagree with Australia’s decision, it’s worth thinking about an age restriction or warning instead, similar to what goes on other children’s toys, video games, and movies and TV.

-Beyond the Ammo, Reckless Nerfing
+3. Beyond the Darts, Reckless Nerfing -Vision Safety

 As long as protection is worn, Nerf guns seem to pose very little danger in and of themselves.
 Rather, it’s what people are doing with them that is causing injury and sometimes even loss of life.